Janapureddi99/gitlearn/README.md

-# gitlearn
+# git-learn
-learning the git
+This is to learn Git